Run a large-scale workload with flex-start with queued provisioning

 This section applies to Standard clusters only.

-You can use any of the following three methods to designate that Dynamic Workload Scheduler can work with specific node pools in your cluster:
+You can use any of the following methods to designate that flex-start with queued provisioning can work with specific node pools in your cluster:

 Create a node pool

-Create a node pool with Dynamic Workload Scheduler enabled using the gcloud CLI:
+Create a node pool that has flex-start with queued provisioning enabled by using the gcloud CLI:

 gcloud container node-pools create NODEPOOL_NAME \